nv-morpheus/Morpheus/models/datasets/README.md

 ## Root Cause

 This dataset contains a small sample of sanitized linux kernel logs of a DGX machine prior to a hardware failure.
 The training dataset contains 1359 logs labeled as indicators of the root cause or not.
-A model trained on this set can be robust enough to correctly identify previously unseen errors from the `unseen-errors` file as a root cause as well.
+A model trained on this set can be robust enough to correctly identify previously undetected errors from the `unseen-errors` file as a root cause as well.

 ### Sample Training Data
 - [root-cause-training-data.csv](./training-data/root-cause-training-data.csv)